PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 ## Centralization of AI might make takeover risks worse

-Some proposals, like "[MAGIC](https://arxiv.org/abs/2310.09217)", suggest that we should centralize AI development in a single organization.
-This makes AI development more controllable, but it also creates a single point of failure.
+We don't propose a centralization of AI development in a single organization.
+That would make AI development more controllable but it would also create a single point of failure, which human greed and stupidity could take advantage of.
-But this is not a PauseAI proposal.

-The decision if something like that would be good or not could be decided multilaterally in a pause.
+Deciding if a CERN/ Apollo/ Manhattan type project would be good or not should be discussed multilaterally, once we had already collaborated in a pause and are outside a race.
-Maybe a CERN/ Apollo/ Manhattan type project is necessary, maybe not.

 ## Descentralization will cause less safety-minded organizations to be in the race